CE3201-Taller-de-diseno-digital/Shader3000/README.md

    - _Bibliografía_:
      - lorem ipsum

-# Conclusiones y Recomendaciones del Proyecto
+# 6. Conclusiones y Recomendaciones del Proyecto

-## Conclusiones
+## 6.1.
+Conclusiones

 - a
 - b
 - c

-## Recomendaciones
+## 6.2.
+Recomendaciones

 - a
 - b
 - c

-# Bibliografía
+# 7. Bibliografía

 ::: {#refs}
 :::